nigjo/zine-editor/userguide/zine.content.md

 Image are sized to fit a pages width.

-This tool utilizes the markdown "title" of an image to simulation css classes.
+This tool utilizes the markdown "title" of an image to simulation CSS classes.
 These classes can be used to "shrink" the image even more.

 Use `width50` to limit the width to 50% of the page.
-The sizes are `25`, `33`, `50`, `66` or `75`.
+More sizes are `25`, `33`, `50`, `66` or `75`.

 Use "Custom Styles" to do more image styling.